 Ask your adviser for their total expense ratio.
 Anything above 2% is on the high side.

 It’s really easy.
-Visit the www.findawealthmanager.com website and complete the online questionnaire.
-Drawing on the answers and facts you’ve provided, we’ll then introduce you to up to three wealth managers.
+Simply complete our online questionnaire: drawing on the answers and facts you’ve provided, we’ll then introduce you to up to three wealth managers.
 Best of all, it’s free and there’s no obligation whatsoever.
 We would encourage you to have an exploratory call so that each wealth manager can tell you about the services they offer and how they might be able to help you.
 It’s so simple, and our clients often tell us it has transformed their attitude to finance and helps them sleep better at night, knowing their money is being safely managed.

 Our findaWEALTHMANAGER.com service has been developed to help you navigate the confusing, often opaque industry to get your wealth working harder.
 We have vetted the industry to bring you the best quality firms who commit to best practice, and better value fees.
-Our two-step process matches your investment and personal aspirations to the right professionals saving you time, money & confusion.
-You can start the process by completing our smart online tool HERE.
+Our process matches your investment and personal aspirations to the right professionals saving you time, money & confusion.